membraneframework/membrane_demo/rtsp_to_hls/README.md

 python3 -m http.server 8000
 ```

-You can then play the stream using [ffmpeg](https://www.ffmpeg.org/)
+You can then play the stream using ffmpeg:

 ```console
 ffplay http://YOUR_SERVER_IP/hls_output/index.m3u8